Labyrinth (1986) ***1/2 [Henson UHD Double Feature Pt. 2]

 I think part of the problem I have with Labyrinth is that it plays out more like an amusement park ride or a video game than a movie.
 The characters literally need to overcome obstacles in order to continue their journey.
 The action is merely a series of set pieces, which makes for less of an interesting story for me.

 I also find the score pretty cheesy, which is a shame because Trevor Jones delivered a memorable and lush orchestral score for Henson in The Dark Crystal.
 The David Bowie songs are fun and his performance, along with Jennifer Connelly's, is earnest and quotable.
-I'm a very big Bowie fan, but I didn't really delve deeply into his catalog until I was in my early 20s, having only know the big hits prior to that (and not associating him so much with this film).
+I'm a very big Bowie fan, but I didn't really delve deeply into his catalog until I was in my early twenties, having only known the big hits prior to that (and not associating him so much with this film).

-The puppets in Labyrinth also have a goofy quality, which I suppose is charming to a degree but I much prefer the odd, otherworldly, and even beautifully ugly character designs of The Dark Crystal.
-Yet I can't deny the creativity and ingenuity involved in this film and it's a breezy way to spend 101 minutes, so I return to it fairly frequently.
+The puppets in Labyrinth also have a goofy quality, which I suppose is charming to a degree, but I much prefer the odd, otherworldly, and even beautifully ugly character designs of The Dark Crystal.
+Yet, I can't deny the creativity and ingenuity involved in this film and it's a breezy way to spend 101 minutes, so I return to it fairly frequently.

 Comments